-Theresa May Wants To Regulate The Internet
+Theresa May Has Quietly Declared War On Facebook And Google

 May's manifesto also raises concerns about online news, warning it is willing to "take steps to protect the reliability and objectivity of information that is essential to our democracy", while pledging to "ensure content creators are appropriately rewarded for the content they make available online".

 One Tory source told BuzzFeed News this final comment relates to Google and Facebook's growing dominance of the advertising market, which the newspaper industry believes is crushing its business model.
-The source suggested that if the web giants failed to act voluntarily then they could be forced by legislation to support traditional news producers.
+The source suggested that if the web giants failed to act voluntarily then they could be forced by legislation to find ways to financially traditional news producers.

 Jim Killock, who runs the UK-based Open Rights Group campaign, told BuzzFeed News he was concerned the proposals could force social networks to deal with tens of thousands of frivolous complaints about supposedly offensive material.